App version: 0.1.0

 • Loan amounts: Credit limit is determined by the lender but generally can be between $1,000 to $250,000

-• Interest rates: Depends on lender and creditworthiness, but can be from 10% to 99%
+• Interest rates: Depends on lender and creditworthiness, but can start at around 10%

 • Time to funding: Online lenders typically approve within a few days, while traditional banks may take up to 2 weeks.

 • Eligibility: Banks may require a credit score over 680 and a minimum two years in business.
-Online lenders are good for new businesses or those with less-than-stellar credit as their qualifications are typically less stringent than many banks.
+Some lenders may have less stringent standards.

 Microloans